Addis-Belete/Catalogue_of_Recipe/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to `Marc-Antoine Roy on Behance` for his awesome design
 - Inspiration
 - etc